DynamicDevices/IoT-Interview-Questions/README.md

 # Security Awareness

+- How would you ensure that the device is secure & cannot be used to compromise the users security?

 - Discuss the OWASP IoT top 10 is a good place to start.
 It should help you gauge their understanding and interest in the topic